elnino9ykl/ERF-PSPNet/README.md

 Hierarchical designs include 4x2 and 3x3 hierarchical archictures.
 The input resolution is set to 640x480.

-For training/deployment, please use the original code of [ERFNet] (https://github.com/Eromera/erfnet_pytorch)
+For training/deployment, please use the environment of [ERFNet] (https://github.com/Eromera/erfnet_pytorch)
+                                 or the environment of [PIWISE] (https://github.com/bodokaiser/piwise)

 # Publications
 If you use this code in your research, please cite our publications: